bradhandy/object-under-test-builder/README.md

 ## ObjectUnderTestBuilder
 The `ObjectUnderTestBuilder` can use an existing object instance or one created by a `Supplier`.
-The object can be retrieved directly without a proxy, or you may specify one or more interfaces using the `confirmingTo` method.
+The object can be retrieved directly without a proxy, or you may specify one or more interfaces using the `conformingTo` method.
 This returns a builder capable of creating proxies conforming to the configured interfaces.